 We use the same chemistry and cooling network as described in Greif et al. (2009).
-The code follows the abundance evolution of H, $\mathrm{H^+}$, $\mathrm{H^-}$, $\mathrm{H_2}$, $\mathrm{H_2^+}$, He, $\mathrm{He^+}$, $\mathrm{He^{++}}$, and $\mathrm{e^-}$, as well as the three deuterium species D, D+, and HD.
-All relevant cooling mechanisms are accounted for, including $\mathrm{H_2}$ cooling through collisions with He and H atoms and other $\mathrm{H_2}$ molecules.
+The code follows the abundance evolution of H, H+, H-, H2, H2+, He, He+, He++, and e-, as well as the three deuterium species D, D^+ , and HD.
+All relevant cooling mechanisms are accounted for, including H2 cooling through collisions with He and H atoms and other H2 molecules.
 Also included are cooling through H and He collisional excitation and ionization, recombination, bremsstrahlung, and inverse Compton scattering.
-We finally note that $\mathrm{H_2}$ cooling through collisions with protons and electrons is included, as they play an important role within H II regions (Glover & Abel 2008).
+We finally note that H2 cooling through collisions with protons and electrons is included, as they play an important role within H II regions (Glover & Abel 2008).

 One important difference we note between the high density $(n \gtrsim 10^9 \text{ cm}^{-3})$ evolution in the current simulation and that of Stacy et al. (2010) is that we here account for the optical thickness of the H2 ro-vibrational lines, which reduces the effectiveness of these lines in cooling the gas.
 We include this effect using the Sobolev approximation (see Yoshida et al. 2006; Greif et al. 2011 for more details).
+For the three-body reactions and we choose the rate coefficients adopted by Palla et al. (1983).
+We note, however, that these reaction rates are still subject to significant uncertainties (see Turk et al. 2011 for a discussion).